7Block Labs

 5.1.
 Enable Optimizations in Compiler

-compiler with optimization flags:
+• Make sure to use the solc compiler with those optimization flags:

 solc --optimize --optimize-runs=2000 MyContract.sol

 5.2.
-Use of
+Use of immutable and constant

 Example: